oroinc/documentation/commerce/admin_guide/integrations/commerce_integration.rst

 What OroCRM Users Get After Integration
 ---------------------------------------

-For the OroCRM users, the following changes and improves after integration:
+For the OroCRM users, the following aspects are changed and improved after the integration:

 .. contents:: :local:
     :depth: 1